 Geotechnical Engineer Los Angeles

-A Geotechnical engineer in Los Angeles has the professional responsibility to study the local geology, and design custom foundations to protect developments from various geological hazards.
+A Geotechnical engineer in Los Angeles has the professional responsibility to study the local geology, and design custom foundations and protect developments from various geological hazards.
 Geological hazards affecting structures can be the result of abrupt or gradual natural disasters.
 For instance, a catastrophic landslide or earthquake are examples of abrupt natural disasters.
 Whereas liquefaction, subsidence and creeping landslides are examples of gradual geological hazards.
-A geotechnical engineer incorporates soil sciences, geology and rock mechanics into civil engineering for successful land development projects.
-Updated August 2, 2019.
+Altogether, a geotechnical engineer incorporates soil sciences, geology, and rock mechanics into civil engineering for successful land development projects.
+Updated December 30, 2019.
 Geotechnical Engineering ©publicdomainstockphotos

 Geotechnical Engineering Service